martinring/thesis/src/7-Conclusion.md

-For the latter point, we have developed a methodology which can indicate which sets of variables of a proof offer the largest reduction in verification run time.
-Aiding the designer in this decision.
+For the latter point, we have developed a methodology which can indicate which sets of variables of a proof offer the largest reduction in verification run time, aiding the designer in this decision.

 Note that self-verification is not meant to *replace* the existing verification flow but rather *enhances* it.
 We should by all means use all well-known